 Cashflow risk - The risk of a shortfall of liquid assets relative to the immediate liabilities.
-The Trustees and their advisers will manage the Scheme's cash flows taking into account the timing of future payments, and may borrow over the short-term in order to minimise the probability that this occurs.
+The Trustees and their advisers will manage the Plan's cash flows taking into account the timing of future payments, and may borrow over the short-term in order to minimise the probability that this occurs.

 Demographic risk - Demographic factors include the uncertainty surrounding mortality projections such as future improvements in mortality experience.
-The Trustees will measure liabilities using mortality assumptions recommended by the Scheme actuary.
+The Trustees will measure liabilities using mortality assumptions that they determine after receiving appropriate advice from the Plan Actuary.